Man Utd reveal 'intensive deliberation' over Greenwood

 Clearly though, there has been more debate around Greenwood over the past two weeks.
 The fierceness of it is what has made them pause.

-There is also a strong element of needing to consult with stakeholders including, crucially, sponsors and the women's team - some of whom on Sunday will play the game of their lives in the World Cup final.
+There is also a strong element of needing to consult with stakeholders including, crucially, sponsors and the women's team - some of whom on Sunday will play for England against Spain in the game of their lives in the World Cup final.
 It would be crass in the extreme for an announcement of this nature to come at a point where it could divert attention away from Sydney.

 Whether this pause changes minds and the eventual outcome remains to be seen.